-The Birmingham Project is the University's most exciting opportunity exclusively for undergraduate first year students!
+The Birmingham Project is the University's most exciting opportunity exclusively for undergraduate first year students (Birmingham campus students only)!

 Working as part of an interdisciplinary team, students tackle a 'real-world' challenge by conducting research and creating innovative online resource.
 Participants gain invaluable skills and experience which will benefit their studies and set them apart when applying for internships and jobs.

 The project was piloted in 2013/14 with 60 students taking part and due to its success, it was expanded to take 200-300 students in 2014/15 and 2015/16.
 In 2016/17 we saw our largest number of participants with 300-400 students taking part.

 The Project takes place during the final two weeks of the summer term, after the exam period.

 The Birmingham Project 2018/19 will take place from Monday 10 - Friday 21 June 2019 (excluding weekends).